pedrozanineli/shell-project/README.md

 ### Files Disposal

-In the project-shell.c file, where the "main" function is alocated, there is a switch-case method, executing a function according to the user input.
+In the project-shell.c file, where the "main" function is located, there is a switch-case method, executing a function according to the user input.
 Since it is necessary to use this method with a number char, the method "conversor" makes the conversion between the command input to the correct char option.

-For this reason, there is a file dedicated to the conversor method, and also to the "rps" function - play rock, paper, and scissors - demanding three different files for the project (main file, the C library and the header for the C lib).
+For this reason, there is a file dedicated to the conversion method, and also to the "rps" function - play rock, paper, and scissors - demanding three different files for the project (main file, the C library, and the header for the C lib).

 > shell-project.c: main file;